NVlabs/FasterViT/README.md

   ```

 ## Acknowledgement
 This repository is built on top of the [timm](https://github.com/huggingface/pytorch-image-models) repository.
-We thank [Ross Wrightman](https://rwightman.com/) Ross Wrightman for creating and maintaining this high-quality library.
+We thank [Ross Wrightman](https://rwightman.com/) for creating and maintaining this high-quality library.

 ## Licenses